 - Each grant must be made for a charitable purpose as described in sections 180(c) and 501(c)3 of the Internal Revenue Code.

 - If you have received an ASF Family Fund grant previously, you can resubmit an application once every three (3) years.

 - The total requested amount for funding may not be met, but will fund up to $5,000 per grant award.

 - Funds will be disbursed per request.
 Note: Some grants may be funded by reimbursement.

 - Only one proposal may be submitted at a time.
 If a grant is not awarded, applicants may reapply during the next ASF Family Fund grant cycle.

 Required and Optional Information

-In order to be considered for a grant, your application must show evidence of impact and need: The need for funding is clearly defined and proof that the ASF Family Fund grant would significantly impact the individual diagnosed with Angelman Syndrome.
+- Your application must show evidence of impact and need: The need for funding is clearly defined and proof that the ASF Family Fund grant would significantly impact the individual diagnosed with Angelman syndrome.